Last updated on August 5th, 2021 at 05:49 pm

 Location: Uramba Bahía Málaga National Natural Park

-The other waterfall in Uramba Park is the Ostinal waterfall, which is smaller than the Sierpe waterfalls.
+The other waterfall in Uramba Park is the Ostional waterfall, which is smaller than the Sierpe waterfalls.

 Why should you visit the Ostional waterfall?